toevi/RadioAndroidPro/README.md

 📻 RadioAndroid PRO
+> 📄 **License:** This documentation is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) — free to read, share and reuse with attribution.
+This repository is documentation only and contains no application source code.
 🌐 **[Project Website & Google Play → toevi.github.io/RadioAndroidPro](https://toevi.github.io/RadioAndroidPro/)**

 **Internet radio player for Android — app written in C# and .NET MAUI, powered by the native LibVLC engine via C# bindings.**